 First-void urine (initial urine flow) contains higher concentrations of HPV DNA than a midstream urine sample (13,14), which is necessary for improved diagnostic accuracy.
 For this reason, Novosanis developed Colli-Pee®, a urine collection device, which allows for standardized, volumetric collection of first-void urine.
 Additionally, for HPV testing, a urine preservative is recommended to improve stability of the sample.
-Colli-Pee® can be pre-filled with Novosanis non-toxic proprietary Urine Conservation Medium (UCM).
+Colli-Pee® can be pre-filled with Novosanis non-toxic proprietary UCM.

 Read more about Colli-Pee® in HPV-based cervical cancer screening.

 As women living with HIV are more at risk to develop invasive cervical cancer, regular screening for the cancer type is even more critical in this population.
 HIV rates in adolescent girls and young women are particularly high in areas where cervical cancer screening is significantly low.
 In these regions, that have poor access to essential health services, urine as a sample type for HPV detection offers great potential to reach more women,.

 (3) WHO releases new estimates of the global burden of cervical cancer associated with HIV